A Statement of the SSPX concerning a Church Militant Media Campaign

 The Society entrusts itself to the Blessed Virgin Mary, that She may preserve us from all evil and that these trials may serve for the greater good of souls.

 April 28, 2020

-According to the dispositions of the protocols in force in the Society, the District Superior will institute an Independent Review Board on a permanent basis.
+According to the protocols in the Society, the District Superior has instituted an Independent Review Board on a permanent basis.